Bell System

-Beginning in the 1910s, American antitrust regulators had been observing and accusing the Bell System of abusing its monopoly power, and had brought legal action multiple times over the decades, until in 1974 the Antitrust Division of the U.S. Department of Justice brought a lawsuit against Bell claiming violations of the Sherman Act.
+Beginning in the 1910s, American antitrust regulators had been observing and accusing the Bell System of abusing its monopoly power, and had brought legal action multiple times over the decades.
+In 1974 the Antitrust Division of the U.S. Department of Justice brought a lawsuit against Bell claiming violations of the Sherman Act.
 In 1982, anticipating that it could not win, AT&T agreed to a Justice Department-mandated consent decree that settled the lawsuit and ordered it to break itself up into seven "Regional Bell Operating Companies" (known as "The Baby Bells").
 This ended the existence of the conglomerate in 1984.

-These Baby Bells became independent companies and several of them are today very large corporations in their own right.
+Following the breakup, the Baby Bells became independent companies and several of them became large corporations.
+However, many of the Baby Bells later re-merged, and as a result by 2025 most of the assets and geographical service areas of the former Bell System became spread across two Baby Bells descendants: AT&T and Verizon.

 History

 In 1877, the American Bell Telephone Company, named after Alexander Graham Bell, opened the first telephone exchange in New Haven, Connecticut.
 Within a few years local exchange companies were established in every major city in the United States.
 Use of the Bell System name initially referred to those early telephone franchises and eventually comprised all telephone companies owned by American Telephone & Telegraph, referred to internally as associated companies, regional holding companies, or later Bell operating companies (BOCs).

 In 1899, American Telephone & Telegraph (AT&T) acquired the assets of its parent, the American Bell Telephone Company.
 American Bell had created AT&T to provide long-distance calls between New York and Chicago and beyond.
 AT&T became the parent of American Bell Telephone Company, and thus the head of the Bell System, because regulatory and tax rules were leaner in New York than in Boston, where American Bell was headquartered.
 Later, the Bell System and its moniker "Ma Bell" became a term that referred generally to all AT&T companies, of which there were five major divisions: